 - deals with a subject matter already answered;

-- is aimed at embarrassing a Councillor or an Officer; or
+- is aimed at embarrasing a Councillor or an Officer; or

-Members of the public may make a comment or 2 minute submission on a matter listed on the Agenda prior to the item being debated.
+Members of the public may make a comment or 2 minute submission on a report listed on the Agenda (unless not permitted pursuant to the Councils Governance Rules) prior to the item being debated.

-HOW TO LODGE YOUR QUESTION OR REGISTER TO MAKE A COMMENT OR SUBMISSION
+HOW TO SUBMIT YOUR QUESTION OR MAKE A COMMENT OR SUBMISSION

 The lodgement of a question or registration to make a comment or submission should include the name, address and contact telephone number of the individual.
 This will allow Council officers to follow up your question or submission, if required.